Files / India

 Document Overview

 Drug trafficking, as a non-traditional security threat, poses multiple hazards to public health, political stability, and economic development.
-The global illicit drug trade is valued at $650 billion, accounting for 30% of the global illicit economy.
-India's northeastern region, adjacent to the "Golden Triangle," has long been plagued by cross-border drug trafficking.
-The significant rebound in drug production in Myanmar following the 2021 coup has further exacerbated the security crisis in this region.
+The global illicit drug trade is valued at 650 billion US dollars, accounting for 30% of the global illicit economy.
+India's northeastern region, adjacent to the Golden Triangle, has long been plagued by cross-border drug trafficking.
+Following the 2021 coup in Myanmar, a significant rebound in its drug production has further intensified the security crisis in this region.

 The 1,643-kilometer India-Myanmar border features complex terrain and weak control.
-Coupled with the implementation of the "Free Movement Regime" and cross-border ethnic ties, it provides convenient channels for drug smuggling.
-Drug production in Myanmar's border regions such as Shan State and Kachin State flows into India's northeastern states like Manipur and Mizoram via multiple cross-border routes.
-This has led to a sharp increase in drug seizures in these areas, with the value of contraband seized in northeastern India exceeding $267 million in the 2022-2023 fiscal year.
+Coupled with the implementation of the Free Movement Regime and cross-border ethnic ties, it provides convenient channels for drug smuggling.
+Drugs produced in Myanmar's border areas such as Shan State and Kachin State flow into India's northeastern states like Manipur and Mizoram through multiple cross-border routes.
+This has led to a sharp increase in drug seizures in these regions, with the value of contraband seized in northeastern India during the 2022-2023 fiscal year exceeding 267 million US dollars.
 The drug trade is deeply intertwined with insurgency and armed groups.
-Insurgent organizations obtain funds by collecting protection fees and participating in trafficking, creating a complex situation of "drug-terror nexus."
+Insurgent organizations obtain funds by collecting protection fees and participating in trafficking, creating a complex situation where drugs and terrorism are interwoven.

-Based on empirical analysis, the report proposes that comprehensive measures—such as strengthening border control capabilities, improving the legal framework, expanding regional cooperation, and promoting alternative livelihood projects—should be adopted to address the non-traditional security challenges posed by the drug trade along the India-Myanmar border.
-It provides an important reference for relevant countries in formulating drug control policies and regional security cooperation.
+Based on empirical analysis, the report proposes that comprehensive measures—such as strengthening border control capabilities, improving the legal framework, expanding regional cooperation, and promoting alternative livelihood projects—should be adopted to address the non-traditional security challenges posed by drug trade along the India-Myanmar border.
+This provides an important reference for relevant countries in formulating drug control policies and regional security cooperation.